 "Thunderbolt products require a controller chip supplied by Intel and a small connector that would be included in platforms supporting this technology.
 The Thunderbolt controller chip provides protocol switching capabilities to support the two protocols over a single cable.
 Intel is making its controller chip available to the industry, and is working with other component manufacturers to deliver the Thunderbolt connectors and cables."

-Unlike TBolt, SuperSpeed USB 3.0 operates with the openeness of the USB-IF USB Implementers Forum, Inc. - This consortium broadly oversees and certifies USB3 implementation.
+Unlike TBolt, SuperSpeed USB 3.X operates with the openeness of the USB-IF USB Implementers Forum, Inc. - This consortium broadly oversees and certifies USB 3.X implementation.
 At this point LightPeak and ThunderBolt are largely in Intel and Apple's direct control.
 There aren't multiple ThunderBolt chipset manufacturers shipping ThunderBolt compatible chipsets - so expect a slow (and perhaps painful) road to a truly thriving market of ThunderBolt peripherals and accessories from a wide variety of vendors.

 FYI - Apple and the Apple logo, iPod, iPhone, iPad, Mac iMac, Mac mini or MacBook, OSX and and any others are registered trademarks of Apple Computer Inc. in the U.S. or other countries and regions.
 Any other computing accessory, peripheral, upgrade, add-on and gadget and gizmo manufacturers, brand names that may be referenced on this web page are officially registered trademarks of their related technology business corporation.